 Completed in 1894, Tower Bridge is the most iconic bridge in London.
 This impressive feat of engineering is 244 metres (800 ft) long, covered in 22,000 litres (5,812 gallons) of paint and crossed by 40,000 people each day.

-Find out more about the bridge’s history and enjoy fantastic views from 45 metres (131 feet) above the Thames on the bridge’s walkways.
+Find out more about the bridge’s history and enjoy fantastic views from 42 metres (138 ft) above the Thames on the bridge’s walkways.

-Take a look behind-the-scenes of the famous bridge and discover areas such as the machinery room, which houses the hydraulic system that allows the bridge to rise for river traffic.
+Take a look behind the scenes at the famous bridge and discover areas such as the machinery room, which houses the hydraulic system that allows the bridge to rise for river traffic.

 This process hasn’t always gone smoothly, however.
 In 1952, the bridge started rising while one of London’s double-decker buses was still trying to cross.
 Its driver, Albert Gunton, avoided catastrophe by accelerating rapidly and jumping the gap.